tejaspatelll/Warp-Drive/README.md

 # Cosmic Knobulator - Universe Explorer Toy 🚀🪐

 **Blast off into a hands-on, educational space adventure!**
-Turn an ESP32 microcontroller and a vibrant TFT display into your personal Star Trek-inspired Cosmic Knobulator and explore a dazzling universe—no screens required!
+Turn an ESP32-S3 microcontroller (with PSRAM) and a 2" 240×320 TFT SPI display into your personal Cosmic Knobulator—no phone or tablet required!

 ---